Defense in Depth: OT and IT Network Security

 Wrapping Up

-A well implemented network will also help streamline data flow between all of the various tools you use to run your business and help you understand when you need to make upgrades to enable future expansion.
+A well implemented network will also help streamline data flow between all the tools you use to run your business and help you understand when you need to make upgrades to enable future expansion.